 Luxury: The five-star Sheraton Can Tho offers luxurious accommodations with spectacular river views and amazing service.

-Back in Ho Chi Minh City, you’ll spend the day exploring.
-Visit the impressive Independence Palace and learn about the tragic Vietnam War at the War Remnants Museum.
+Back in Ho Chi Minh City, you’ll spend the day visiting the impressive Independence Palace and learning about the tragic Vietnam War at the War Remnants Museum.
 Some of the exhibits at the museum are quite distressing but it’s worth taking time to learn how the civil war has shaped the country and the people of Vietnam.

-Buy a Banh Mi and enjoy the crispy bread roll with a savoury filling for breakfast or lunch and visit the Notre Dame Cathedral of Saigon.
+Buy a Banh Mi and enjoy the crispy bread roll with a savoury filling for breakfast or lunch and visit the Notre Dame Cathedral and the Central Post Office of Saigon.
 Then head to the Ben Thanh street food market for an evening meal.

 Where to stay in Ho Chi Minh City